Michigan / Wayne County

 What is the weather like in Westland, MI year-round?

-Westland enjoys four distinct seasons, with cold, snowy winters averaging lows around 19°F and warm summers reaching up to 83°F. The city receives about 33 inches of annual rainfall and has sunshine on 51% of its days, offering a balanced climate for outdoor activities year-round.
-Residents can expect pleasant springs and colorful autumns as well.
+Westland experiences four distinct seasons, with warm summers reaching highs of 83°F and cold winters dipping to 19°F. The area receives about 33 inches of rainfall annually and enjoys sunshine on 51% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter